tencent-ailab/Leopard/README.md

 ### Training

-For evaluation, please refer to the [Training](Pai-Megatron-Patch/README.md) section.
+For model training, please refer to the [Training](Pai-Megatron-Patch/README.md) section.